-Adding to the current challenges of construction shortages and manufacturing concerns, the recent fire experienced at the Bio Lab chlorine plant in Lake Charles, Louisiana has added yet another chink in the supply chain.
+Adding to the current challenges of construction shortages and manufacturing concerns, the recent fire experienced at the Bio Lab chlorine plant in Lake Charles, Louisiana has added yet another chink in the supply chain and has caused a Chlorine Shortage.

 We understand that as a swimming pool owner, you rely on pool chlorine to maintain swimming pool health and pristine pool water.
 Here are a few suggestions to help you combat the pool chlorine shortage so that you can continue to enjoy your pool this season.

 Buying your chemicals in bulk is often recommended, and now more than ever, we recommend stocking up on chlorine.
-Stock up as soon as possible, to avoid a mid-season scramble.
+Stock up as soon as possible, to avoid a mid-season chlorine shortage scramble.

 Some forms of pool chlorine have a longer shelf life than others, such as granular chlorine.
 Granular pool chlorine (a.k.a. pool shock) can last up to five years if properly stored.